-Ш the Business Combination; or the acquisition of common stock made by the Interested Shareholder on the Interested Shareholder's Share Acquisition Date.
+- •the Business Combination; or - •the acquisition of common stock made by the Interested Shareholder on the Interested Shareholder's Share Acquisition Date.

-Business ( Combinat ons More Than Three Years After Share Acquisition Date.
-If a committee of disinterested directors has not approved the Business Combination or the acquisition of common stock as provided above, Amtech may not directly or indirectly engage in any Business Combination with an Interested Shareholder or any affiliate o an Interest ted Sharel older unless: the Busi ness Combination is consummated no earlier than three years after the Interested Shareholder's Share Acquisition Date, and before the Share Acquisition Date, Amtech's Board of Directors approved either o the Business Combination; or 0 the acquisition of common stock made by the Interested Shareholder on the Share Acquisition Date;
+Business Combinations More Than Three Years After Share Acquisition Date.
+If a committee of disinterested directors has not approved the Business Combination or the acquisition of common stock as provided above, Amtech may not directly or indirectly engage in any Business Combination with an Interested Shareholder or any affiliate of an Interested Shareholder unless:

-the outstanding voting shares of the common stock of Amtech (excluding shares of common stock beneficially owned by the Interested Shareholder or any affiliate thereof); or the Business Combination is consummated no earlier than three years after the Interested Shareholder's Share Acquisition Date and meets certain specified the Business Combination is consummated no earlier than three years after the Interested Shareholder's Share Acquisition Date and meets certain specified conditions designed to ensure against discriminatory pricing.
+- the Business Combination is consummated no earlier than three years after the Interested Shareholder's Share Acquisition Date, and before the Share Acquisition Date, Amtech's Board of Directors approved either - o the Business Combination; or - o the acquisition of common stock made by the Interested Shareholder on the Share Acquisition Date; - the Business Combination is approved no earlier than three years after the Interested Shareholder's Share Acquisition Date by the affirmative vote of a majority of the outstanding voting shares of the common stock of Amtech (excluding shares of common stock beneficially owned by the Interested Shareholder or any affiliate thereof); or - the Business Combination is consummated no earlier than three years after the Interested Shareholder's Share Acquisition Date and meets certain specified conditions designed to ensure against discriminatory pricing.